Efficient HDR Reconstruction from Real-World Raw Images: Experiments

-Despite the fact that all models are trained on the RealRaw-HDR dataset, which is synthesized using the data formation pipeline, they consistently excel on both the synthetic test set and the real-world dataset.
-Particularly noteworthy is the remarkable performance achieved on the test set comprised of raw images captured by the HDR sensor \cite{chen2021hdr}.
-These results serve as solid evidence of the generalizability of our proposed RealRaw-HDR dataset and the HDR data formation pipeline.
-It underscores the robustness inherent in our approach and its capacity to tackle real-world challenges.
-This not only validates the efficacy of our methodology but also highlights its considerable potential for diverse real-world applications.
+Although all models are trained on the RealRaw-HDR dataset, which is synthesized using the data formation pipeline, they consistently excel on both the synthetic test dataset and the real-world dataset.
+Particularly noteworthy is the remarkable performance achieved on the test dataset comprised of raw images captured by the HDR sensor \cite{2021HDR}.
+These results are solid evidence of the generalizability of our proposed RealRaw-HDR dataset and the HDR data formation pipeline.